Slamy/Nobelia/README.md

 ### Prerequisites

 A platform to run this application on.
+Not every CD-i uses a CDIC.
+The intended platform is the "Mono I" hardware:
 * CD-i Emulator
-* A real Philips CD-i
+* A real Philips CD-i with Mono I PCB (eg. 210/05)
-* MAME is currently not supported as the UART emulation is missing
+* MAME is currently not supported as the UART emulation is missing for printing

 Dosbox is required for the MSDOS based mastering tools.
 Wine is required to execute the Win32 based compiler and linker.
 Copy cdilink.exe to this folder for starting the application on a CD-i.
 A [Philips CD-i to PC Null-Modem Cable](http://www.icdia.co.uk/docs/cdi_nullmodem.jpg)

+Use winecfg to mount cdi-sdk as drive D:

 ### Compiling for serial stub